kylefmohr/pysky/README.md

 ## Rate Limit Monitoring

 Before each API call that would trigger a write and incur a cost against the hourly/daily rate limit budget, the cost of prior calls is checked in the database to ensure that the limit will not be exceeded.
-If it would be, a `RateLimitExceeded` exception is raised.
-A warning is printed to sys.stderr if more than 80% of the hourly or daily budget has been used.
+If it would be, a `pysky.RateLimitExceeded` exception is raised.
+A warning is logged to the "pysky" logger if more than 95% of the hourly or daily budget has been used.

 See: https://docs.bsky.app/docs/advanced-guides/rate-limits